 Some ways that I've been able to redeem some of my cash back and rewards include:

 The IRS does not treat cash back rewards as taxable income, but more like a "refund" for spending.
+Credit card rewards for early retirement may also help to offset the costs of living if you're no longer working.
 Depending on what card you get, you can strategize on how to best use your cash back, rewards, or good discounts.
 (Granted, this will depend on the terms of the credit card that you sign up for, so please do your research before you sign up for one!)

 Take advantage of perks